Adding Cloudera Data Warehouse cluster access to external S3 buckets in a different AWS account

-To add CDW service cluster access to a bucket you add to S3 under a different AWS account, you must configure the bucket in the different account to access the CDW cluster account.
+To enable CDW service cluster access to a bucket you add to S3 under a different AWS account, you must configure the bucket in the different account to access the CDW cluster account.
 Then, you can configure the CDW service account to access the bucket you added.
 You perform both of these tasks in the AWS Management Console.

 Required role: DWAdmin